 The sequence above is a suggestion.
 When performing the exam, the key points are to

-- Make sure you adequately evaluate any suspicious areas
+- ensure you adequately evaluate any suspicious areas

 At the end of the exam, empty the contrast out of the colon and then obtain